usc-mrel/python-ismrmrd-server/doc/docker.md

 ### Getting Started with Docker
 Docker is a virtualization platform that allows software to run in isolated environments called containers.
 It provides a convenient mechanism to package up a reconstruction program and all its libraries in a manner that can be easily deployed to other computers without manually installing dependencies or other configuration steps.

 Install Docker from https://www.docker.com/products/docker-desktop with the standard settings.
-Note that Docker is not compatible with Hyper-V, which is required for VirtualBox.
-Both Docker and VirtualBox can be installed at the same time, but only one can be usable depending on whether Hyper-V is enabled or not.
-Hyper-V can be turned on/off following the instructions at https://docs.microsoft.com/en-us/troubleshoot/windows-client/application-management/virtualization-apps-not-work-with-hyper-v.
-A reboot is required for the change to take effect.
+Windows Subsystem for Linux (WSL) 2 is the preferred backend, although Hyper-V backends are still currently supported.
+Both Hyper-V and WSL2 backends are supported.
+The backend can be configured in the settings, as described in https://docs.docker.com/desktop/wsl/.

 Download the Docker image of this server by opening a command prompt and running:
 ```